-- Semi-Soft Performance Mesh: Seen on the STX Surgeon 500
+- Semi-Soft Performance Mesh:

-Rocket Mesh Lacrosse Performance Mesh is made out of one of the world’s strongest fibers, Dyneema.
+Rocket Mesh Lacrosse Mesh is made out of one of the world’s strongest fibers, Dyneema.
 Just like how nylon/polyester fibers from normal hard/soft mesh have different characteristics than Fibers used in Otter or Hero Mesh, Rocket Mesh has its unique characteristics.
-They also coat each piece of lacrosse mesh with a special polymer to create the best structure they can.
+They also coat each piece of performance mesh with a special polymer to create the best structure they can.
 This is purely for longevity and player performance.

 All fibers have a stretch percentage that defines how much the mesh will stretch past its designed size.
 For nylon & polyester, that percentage is around 20-30%; but, Dyneema only stretches a maximum of 4% past its designed size.
 This means that once you string a pocket, that is the pocket you will have it perform the same for a long time.

 Due to the primary fiber being Dyneema, Rocket Mesh is apparently 10x stronger than leading lacrosse mesh.
 Not only is Dyneema stronger than other fibers but it is also best for UV Protection & Abrasion Resistance.